 It will take a bit of time for your lawn to start turning green again.
 But as soon as the fall rains come back and the humidity goes away, you can stop watering your lawn.
 Yep.
 No real need to do it in the spring or the fall as Mother Nature usually does it for you.
 Each situation is different but in general, in our areas we usually receive on average enough moisture.
 The results usually show it too.
 Just ask yourself this question: How frequently “should” you mow your lawn in the spring and fall as opposed to the summer?
 If your turf areas are like most, your answer should be every 4 days in the spring and fall and maybe every week to week and a half in the summer.

 The important take away is when it’s hot and dry in the summer you should pay attention to your lawn.
-If it’s showing signs of stress and the weather forecast has no rain in it, you should yank out the hoses and give it a good drink!
+If it’s showing signs of stress and the weather forecast has no rain in it, you should contact Landscaper San Jose to get the best landscaping services and keep your lawn green and healthy!
 Don’t do it just once.
 Keep after it until we get some more rainfall in the forecast.
 If you want to keep your lawn green & healthy you should be vigilant in your watering when it’s necessary.
 Reviving a lawn that has begun to go dormant due to lack of moisture to only allow it to go dormant again robs the grass plants of energy making it even more susceptible to attack.
 If you can’t water…we understand!
 Just remember you may end up with areas that you may need to overseed in the fall.

 If you already have an irrigation system installed in your property, be sure that it is setup properly!
 Irrigation should not be working every morning.
 AAAAHHHH!
 You will be sure to have fungus if you keep that up.
 Especially during the high heat of summer!
 Minimize leaf wetness, maximize soil moisture by watering for a longer period but infrequently.
 We were informed by our lawn care specialist that it’s important not to water in the middle of the day or in the evening.
 Early mornings are best.
 Between 1 am – 8 am.